-The configuration is saved in a file called name.nzf, where name is the name of the view, or if it contains characters that are incompatible with use as a file name, a cryptographic hash generated from the name of the view.
+The configuration is saved in a file called hash.nzf, where hash is a cryptographic hash generated from the name of the view.
 When named is restarted, the file will be loaded into the view configuration, so that zones that were added can persist after a restart.